zjnolen/polyommatini-temporal-genomics/README.md

 specimens, capturing a decline in genetic diversity over the past century in a landscape characterized by agricultural intensification.

+![Figure 1 from the manuscript, depicting genetic diversity decline and inbreeding and genetic differentiation increases](figures/fig-diversity.png)

 ## Data Analyses

 For the data analysis, the analyses are performed primarily using Snakemake,